iagorrr/Competitive-Programming-Library/scripts/gen-readme/intro.md

     using namespace std;
     ```

-- As short as possible, as you may have to type it in a presential contest
+- Should be as short as possible, as you may have to type it in a presential contest

 You can find a little explanation about each algorithm at the [PDF Notebook](notebook.pdf)